 27 Sep Why do I need filtration?

+Why do you need filtration?
 Water touches many areas within foodservice, including coffee and espresso brewing, fountain beverages, iced tea brewing, ice making, steam cooking, soups, sauces and reductions, food rinsing, warewashing, and of course, drinking water.
 Without quality water, all of these can be affected.

 - Scale reduces the efficiency of equipment, increasing energy and maintenance costs